samiuljoy/minimal-dwm-and-st-ricing/Readme.md

 - MODKEY+Ctrl+Return make selected window to move to prominent window(master window)

 - Hover over a window and scroll to move focus to that screen since focus follows mouse is turned off.
-To turn on Focus follows mouse, uncomment line #168 and #254 that says enternotify.
+To turn on Focus follows mouse, uncomment line #168 and #254 that says enternotify in dwm.c

 ### st directory includes